Rincon Point (San Francisco)

 Rincon Point, was a cape marking the southern extremity of Yerba Buena Cove in what is now San Francisco, California.
 Rincón is Spanish for "corner", and the point formed the southern corner of the cove.

-With the cove filled in and the Point landlocked, it is now the location where the Oakland Bay Bridge terminates in San Francisco.
+The historical Rincon Point would be today located approximately along Spear Street from Harrison to Folsom Street.
+That area is now covered in land fill that extends to The Embarcadero.
+The United States Geological Survey now treats Rincon Point as being located at the foot of Pier 26, directly under the San Francisco–Oakland Bay Bridge.